WebAssembly/component-model/design/mvp/CanonicalABI.md

 `True`) but this fact has not yet been *delivered* to the supertask by the supertask calling `get_pending_event` on the `Subtask` in its table.
 This distinction is captured by `Subtask.resolved` vs. `Subtask.resolve_delivered`.

+Another race condition guarded by the above code is that during the `on_cancel` and `wait_until` calls, arbitrary code may run which can reenter the caller's component instance.
+By setting `has_sync_waiter` to true for the duration of these calls, `subtask.cancel` prevents other threads in the same component instance from "stealing" an event or otherwise invalidating the conditions guarded at the beginning of `subtask.cancel`.

 ### 🔀 `canon subtask.drop`